Instructors Quick Reference Guide to SAS

 Accommodations can only be designated by a SAS counselor and will only be given to individuals, based on the nature of their (verified) disability.
 These verifications are usually given to students by their doctor, psychologist, psychiatrist or otherwise authorized specialist.

 Testing services are provided in our offices, after the counselor has determined that the student's needs cannot be met in the classroom or at the Assessment and Testing Center.
 SAS testing facilities are very limited; therefore, students only test at SAS when all other options/possibilities to be tested under normal conditions have been excluded.
 The SAS testing office follows the same guidelines, procedures and policies as College of Marin's Assessment and Testing Center (copies of "SAS Guidelines for Testing Services" can be obtained by contacting our offices).

-All tests for SAS students can be dropped off at the SAS main office (located at DS101) or sent via Internal campus mail to "SAS - Att.
+All tests for SAS students can either be sent preferably via email to email@example.com or they can be dropped off at the SAS main office (located at DS101) or sent via Internal campus mail to "SAS - Att.
 Xenia."
 Alternate arrangements can include sending tests as e-mail attachments or arranging to have the tests picked up.
 This can be arranged by contacting the technician ahead of time.
 Completed tests will be returned to the instructor's mailbox (unless otherwise specified).